 You may decide that a plan with fewer benefits is the right choice for you.
 Some beneficiaries enjoy plans with more benefits because it limits the potential out-of-pocket Medicare costs they may face in a year.

-Plan G offers all of the possible Medigap plan benefits except for the Part B deductible (which is $198 for the year in 2020).
+Plan G offers all of the possible Medigap plan benefits except for the Part B deductible (which is $240 per year in 2024).

 Plan N offers all possible Medigap benefits except for the Part B deductible and Part B excess charges.

 If you visit a doctor who doesn't accept Medicare assignment, this means they reserve the right to charge up to 15% more than the amount Medicare typically pays for the covered service.
 These are called Part B excess charges, and they can be avoided by asking your doctor if they accept Medicare assignment before receiving any services from them.

 Once you compare Medigap quotes for the types of plans that are available where you live, you will want to decide which plan offers the best mix of coverage for your needs and the right fit for your budget.

 In recent years, Plan G, Plan N and Plan B have been among the types of Medigap plans with the lowest average monthly premiums.

 High-deductible Plan G and High-deductible Plan F are likely to have the lowest premiums of plans that may be available where you live.
 If you find that having a high deductible in exchange for much lower monthly premiums is a good fit for your coverage needs, you may want to consider one of these high-deductible plan options.

 After receiving several quotes, the final factor to review is price.
 Price is typically the only difference between one insurance company’s Plan A and another insurance company’s Plan A. It's important to compare prices for the same standardized plan option to find out which insurance company is truly cheaper.